-To create the paddle, we're again going to use a process similar to the one we used to create the ball.
-The only difference for this sprite is that when you put in a size for the sprite, you'll want to put in 16 for width, and 64 for height.
+To create the paddle:

+1) Use a process similar to the one used to create the ball.
+The only difference for this sprite is that when you put in a size for the sprite, put in 16 for width, and 64 for height.

-Tip: Before moving on, click the Save button (the disk in the top toolbar), just as a safety.
+Tip!
+Before moving on, click the Save button (the disk in the top toolbar), just as a safety.
 In general, it is a good idea to save your work often, in case of a computer crash or in case you accidentally close Game Maker.
-You might even rename your previously saved games with a version number (i.e. Pongv0.1.gm6).
+You might even rename your previously saved games with a version number (i.e. "Pongv0.1.gm6").